mvolkmann/blog/src/smalltalk/41-morphic.md

 layout: topic-layout.njk
 ---

-Morphic is a GUI framework that is included into popular Smalltalk images.
+Morphic is a GUI framework that is included into popular Smalltalk images such as Squeak, Pharo, and Cuis.
 It defines user interfaces with "morphs" which are what other graphical systems refer to as widgets or components.
 Morphs are graphical items that can be added to